-ART-38 - Studio Illustration 3 units CSU
+ART-38 - Studio Illustration CSU

 Continued illustration studio work with emphasis on individual problems for the self-motivated student.
 Specific agreement identifying intent, ideas, goals, and media, to be arranged between instructor and student.
 Students are expected to pay for their own materials.
-ART-35A and 38 are courses related in content and are limited to four enrollments according to Title 5, section 55040.
+ART-35A, and 38 are courses related in content and are limited in enrollment according to Title 5, section 55040.
 For further information see section VIII regarding course repeatability and repetition.
 36 hours lecture and 72 hours laboratory.
 (Letter Grade, or Pass/No Pass option.)

-ART-39 - Design and Graphics CSU
+ART-39 - Design and Graphics

-Advisory: ART-17, 22 or 35.
+Advisory: ART-17, 22 or 35A.